-1.2.
+1.1.
 Tor-Steel

 The abbreviation "TOR steel" is Torsional Steel is a powerful deformed steel bar that is frequently employed in construction using reinforced concrete due to its exceptional Tensile Strength and sturdy bond with concrete.
 The product is offered in a variety of strength categories to accommodate a variety of construction requirements, including Fe 415, Fe 500 words, Fe 550, and Fe 600.
-Additionally, it is available in specialised variants such as Fe 415D, Fe 415S, Fe 500D, Fe 500S, and Fe 550D, which provide improved properties for specific applications.
-The material's chemical composition is tailored to meet the requirements of durability and performance in concrete reinforcement [35].
+Additionally, it is available in specialized variants such as Fe 415D, Fe 415S, Fe 500D, Fe 500S, and Fe 550D, which provide improved properties for specific applications.
+The material's chemical composition is tailored to meet the requirements of performance durability and in reinforcement (Chang et al., 2001).
 Due to its high yield strength, ductility, and great bonding properties with concrete, HYSD Steel is a regularly utilised reinforcement material in RC.
 Cold working (deforming) steel bars improves their mechanical properties.
-The ribbed surface of HYSD steel bars aids in ensuring a strong connection with the surrounding concrete [43].
+The ribbed surface of HYSD steel bars aids in ensuring a strong connection with the surrounding concrete (Fayed et al., 2023).
 The strength, longevity, and cost-effectiveness of these bars render them suitable for a variety of construction applications, such as bridges, structures, and dams.
-However, one of the most significant issues with typical HYSD steel is corrosion resistance, especially in areas exposed to environmental conditions such as high humidity, seawater, and industrial pollutants.
+However, one of the most significant issues with typical HYSD steel is corrosion resistance, especially in areas exposed to adverse environmental conditions such as high humidity, seawater, and industrial pollutants.
 Corrosion may drastically erode steel over time, resulting in structural weakness and high maintenance costs.

-1.3.
+1.2.
 Stainless-Steel